Paraglider rescued after crash at Flight Park in Draper | Gephardt Daily

 “We had crews that hiked up from the Flight Park, up to where the patient was located,” Garn said.
 “And then, after assessing the steep nature of the mountain and what we needed, we also called for a hoist, a helicopter hoist.”

-A helicopter from the Department of Public Safety was in the Corner Canyon area, “and diverted over to the Flight Park to assist,” Garn said.
+A helicopter from the Department of Public Safety was in the Corner Canyon area “and diverted over to the Flight Park to assist,” Garn said.

-The paraglider was stabilized, and hoisted down the hill to an ambulance waiting on a roadway at the Flight Park, “and the ambulance transported him to a local trauma center.”
+The paraglider was stabilized and hoisted down the hill to an ambulance waiting on a roadway at the Flight Park, “and the ambulance transported him to a local trauma center.”

 Garn said the man’s injuries were non-life-threatening, but he may have broken one or more bones.